shrik3/schnitzel.nvim/README.md

 ```

 To start a preview, type `:LLPStartPreview`

-**How to manage projects(session)**
-You can save a session at any time with `:SSave`.
-If the project already exists
-you will be prompted whether to overwrite, otherwise you need to specify a
-project name so that a new project can be created.
-Your saved sessions will be
-shown in the startup screen.
-Check the cheatsheet for more commands.

-**How to configure and use LSPs**
-Again, check the cheatsheet for basic LSP commands (e.g. goto def.).
-Note that
-you need to install the language server manually: check [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig#Suggested-configuration).
-To add a LSP server, edit `/lua/plugin_config/lspconfig.lua`.

 # How to customize
 First take a look at how the configs are organized in the following section.